 You can make outlines with wax-resist to separate parts of the pottery, applying glaze, letting it dry, and wiping the unadhered glaze off.
 Apply wax-resist over an already dried and fired glaze design to protect it from the next glaze layer.
 You can also apply wax resist over an unfired glaze base, scratching through it, creating a design, and applying a different colored glaze.

-You should always sketch your design on a paper before applying a pattern.
+You should always sketch your design on paper before applying a pattern.
 Wax-resist is an unforgiving material, so trial and error should be minimum.
 If you’re not confident, use a stencil.

 Using a wax-resist that contains color will also help you to know where you have applied it.
 The clear wax-resist can get tricky.
 You can use different brushes to apply wax resist, but never use those brushes for glazes.